MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 As an example, lets say I fill out the form and choose an amount of 2500.
 It does not match any of the above filing status so I would pick the OTHER status and put a 5 under Cards | Payroll | State Tax in the Number of Dependents field OR Additional Allowances.
 Which is 2500/500 = 5.

-Another example, I put 5500 on the form.
-Again, it does not match the other filing status, so I choose *Other* and put *11*.

 ### Withholding changes for Hawaii

-- The Standard Deduction Amount is $1,650 (New 2025)
+- The Standard Deduction Amount is $4,350 (New 2025)
 - Personal Exemption is $1,144

 Withholding rates for taxpayers filing as *MAR*: